neoforged/.github/primers/26.1/index.md

             }
         }
     },
-    // A list of loot item function that modifies the item
+    // A list of loot item functions that modify the item
     // offered from `gives` to the player.
-    // If not specified, `gives` is not modifier.
+    // If not specified, `gives` is not modified.
     "given_item_modifiers": [
         {
             // Chooses a random enchantment from the provided tag